 Example: The bulimic Kit is pregnant and dreams of running the marathon.
 Confronted with hiding the contents of her purging in a blue plastic shopping bag, Kathy now races in a blue rain slicker.
 Vomit glistens on her chest to preemptively alarm her about the possibility of eating disorder-related heart trouble.

-In “The Brides of Ed” exhibit at the NYU Langone Medical Center, visitors see how the medium of prescriptive photomontage (or Healing Dreamscapes) helps women with eating disorders practice being the new people they are.
-By fully engaging with their Dreamscapes at home or en situ (in wallet form, or simply an image conjured up in their mind’s eye) these individuals can begin to mimic the positive behaviors depicted there.
-The exhibit will also show how the recorded testimony of clients (captured in transcripts throughout the Dreamscape process, and also months and years after they have been in use) often reads back like literature – surprising them with their own eloquence and spiritual depth.
+In “The Brides of Ed” exhibit at the NYU Langone Medical Center, visitors see how prescriptive memories made tangible (as dreamscapes) help women with eating disorders practice being the new people they are.
+By fully engaging with their Dreamscapes at home or en situ (in wallet form, or simply an image conjured up in their mind’s eye) these individuals can begin to practice the positive behaviors depicted there.
+The exhibit will also show how the recorded testimony of clients (captured in transcripts throughout the Dreamscaping process, and also months and years after they have been in use) often reads back like literature – surprising them with their own eloquence and spiritual depth.

-It is my wish – and Lauren’s – that this exhibit not only catch the attention of the general public, but also the concerned friends and family members of eating disordered individuals who have been looking for a way to offer support.
-We want to show the sufferer, their inner circle, and their extended families that true help and real treatment exists today.
+It is Gershman’s wish – and Lauren’s – that this exhibit not only catch the attention of the general public, but also the concerned friends and family members of eating disordered individuals who have been looking for a way to offer support.
+They wish to show the sufferer, their inner circle and their extended families that true help and real treatment exists today.
 Through this multi-dimensional and dynamic approach – utilizing the expressive arts, adaptive processing with EMDR and the prescriptive arts – we want to demonstrate that a dozen women effectively got past their starving, bingeing, purging and isolation … to find hope and heal.